ideal-lab5/idn-sdk/pallets/idn-consumer/README.md

  <!-- TODO: update the following as part of https://github.com/ideal-lab5/idn-sdk/issues/236 and mention that this is taken into account in the quoting system already, if they are using it they shouldn't care  -->

-1. Skipping pulses still consume some credits though not as many as the ones delivered.
+1. Skipping pulses still consumes some credits though not as many as the ones delivered.
 When defining a `frequency` different to `1` or a subscription is paused, pulses will be skipped.

 2. Dispatching any of the XCM-based calls (e.g., `create_subscription`, `pause_subscription`, `kill_subscription`, etc.) could fail after being fired from the parachain implementing this pallet, even if the function returns `Ok`.
 The best way to verify if the request was successfully processed by the IDN is to query the `request_sub_info` function with the corresponding `sub_id` and compare the results.